How to Study the Bible

 Studying Together

-1. Always start with prayer.
-Ask the Holy Spirit to teach everyone.
-Humble yourselves to learn from Him.
+Always begin with prayer.
+Ask the Holy Spirit to teach everyone, and humble yourselves to learn from Him.

-2. I’ve learned the best way to study with others is to read the scripture silently and then out loud.
-I recommend reading verse by verse slowly and talking through each verse together.
-Doing this allows each person to share what the Holy Spirit shows them pertaining to each verse.
-You can read out loud together, but I have found this isn’t always the best method to allow everyone to process what they read.
+I have learned that one of the most effective ways to study Scripture with others is to read it silently first and then aloud.
+I recommend reading verse by verse, slowly, and discussing each verse together.
+This approach allows everyone to share what the Holy Spirit reveals to them about the passage.
+While reading aloud together can be helpful, I have found that it is not always the best method for allowing each person time to process what they have read.

-3. I encourage you to allow time to tie in other Scriptures the Holy Spirit brings to mind and/or cross-references that go with the Scriptures you are reading as a group.
-Don’t rush through Scripture.
-Take time and ponder it.
-It’s more important for everyone to understand it than to rush through it.
+Allow space for other Scriptures the Holy Spirit brings to mind, including cross-references that relate to the passage you are studying.
+Do not rush through Scripture.
+Take time to reflect and ponder what you are reading.
+It is far more important for everyone to understand the Word than to move quickly through it.

-Remember, the Holy Spirit is our teacher, allow Him time to teach.
-If you are the teacher (leader of any kind) realize you are only shining a flashlight on God’s Word, never absorb God’s praise from people.
-God has given me an example of how the Holy Spirit is our teacher.
-I had 2 people I was speaking to about the same things.
-One had ears to hear and the other didn’t.
-One was able to learn and the other was not.
-It had nothing to do with me, I was only the person pointing a flashlight at the Scriptures.
-The Holy Spirit was bringing the Scriptures to my mind one person had ears to hear and a heart to receive.
+Remember, the Holy Spirit is our teacher—give Him time to teach.
+If you are leading or teaching in any capacity, recognize that you are simply shining a light on God’s Word.
+Never take God’s praise for yourself.
+God once showed me this truth through an experience: I spoke to two people about the same Scriptures.
+One had ears to hear, and the other did not.
+One was able to receive and learn; the other was not.
+It had nothing to do with me—I was only pointing a flashlight at the Scriptures.
+The Holy Spirit was the one bringing understanding, and only one heart was open to receive it.

 Personal Experience:

-At one point in my growing process, I was reading the Scriptures asking God how His word fits into our culture.
-He said, “I don’t fit into your culture, you fit into mine.”
-That was an eye-opening experience for me and changed my life.
-Always remember He is the same yesterday, today, and forever.
-Our culture has changed, He hasn’t.
-We must learn to live His way.
+At one point in my spiritual growth, I was reading the Scriptures and asking God how His Word fits into our culture.
+He responded, “I don’t fit into your culture—you fit into Mine.”
+That moment was eye-opening and life-changing for me.
+Always remember that Jesus is the same yesterday, today, and forever.
+Our culture has changed, but He has not.
+We must learn to live according to His ways.

-7 Remember your leaders, those who spoke to you the word of God.
-Consider the outcome of their way of life, and imitate their faith.
+7 Remember those who led you, who spoke the word of God to you; and considering the result of their conduct, imitate their faith.
 8 Jesus Christ is the same yesterday and today and forever.

-The most important thing I can tell you is to never say you don’t believe what you read in the Scriptures.
-If you are having a hard time understanding something just put the information or question you have on the shelf in your brain.
-Ask the Holy Spirit to teach you and be patient.
-Allow God to teach you in His time.
-If not, you may fall into unbelief in an area of God’s Word and unbelief is sin.
+The most important thing I can tell you is this: never say you do not believe what you read in Scripture.
+If you struggle to understand something, set that question on the “shelf” in your mind for the time being.
+Ask the Holy Spirit to teach you, and be patient.
+Allow God to reveal understanding in His timing.
+When we reject what God’s Word says, we risk falling into unbelief—and unbelief is sin.
 Unbelief is disobedience.

 18 And to whom did he swear that they would not enter his rest, but to those who were disobedient?
 19 So we see that they were unable to enter because of unbelief.